 - Your font should be clear and can be easily read.
 For the Chicago style, the suitable fonts are Times New Roman and Courier.
 This should be set to nothing less than 10 point size.

 - Your cover title page should have details about your full name, date, and class information.
 For this, you can put the cover page in the center.
-After this, place it one third below the top of the page.
+After this, place it one-third below the top of the page.

 Like in every kind of academic writing, a literature review also follows the same pattern.
 It starts with an intro, then the body, and at the end, the conclusion.
 This will have an overall of 5 paragraphs.

 You should draw the attention of the reader to your MOP.
-Your information should commence from a broad view and then get it to the point where it comes to your focal point.
+Your information should commence from a broad view and then get to the point where it comes to your focal point.

-Body of the Review
+Body Of The Review

 Everybody in the review will have a particular source of literature which is mentioned in the introduction of the essay.
 Your structure of the essay should be in the most consistently logical way.
 Which would mean that the writing should have a chronological, theoretical, or thematic structure.

 Once you have presented your findings in the body, your purpose should be to complete 3 final objectives in the conclusion.
 The writer must put all the findings in a nutshell and answer the vital question “What have you learned?”